nktnet1/sync-request-curl/README.md

 Make synchronous web requests similar to [sync-request](https://github.com/ForbesLindesay/sync-request), but up to 20 times more quickly.

 Uses a small in-process Node-API binding to libcurl for performance instead of spawning child processes like sync-request.
-The published package ships prebuilt native addons and does not run install or postinstall scripts.
+The published package selects a platform-specific optional native package and does not run install or postinstall scripts.

 Designed to run on NodeJS.
 It will not work in a browser.